Here are some of the key things you might want to know about my style of therapy before you decide whether to book an appointment.

 Don't trust me - test me.
 In your sessions we will design experiments to test out new ways of responding to the realities that life throws at you.
 I don't expect you to trust blindly that I know what I'm talking about - I want you to experience it for yourself and then decide whether these changes are worth making.

-With 10 years’ experience of mental health work within the NHS, private, and research sector, I have gained extensive knowledge and skills supporting adults, children and adolescents with a range of issues including OCD, panic attacks/anxiety, depression, trauma, stress, self-harm, chronic pain, and chronic fatigue.
+With 10 years’ experience of mental health work within the NHS, private, and research sector, I have gained extensive knowledge and skills supporting adults, children and adolescents with a range of issues including autism assessment, OCD, panic attacks/anxiety, depression, trauma, stress, self-harm, chronic pain, and chronic fatigue.
 I also work with behavioural difficulties in children and young people, including providing parenting support using Webster-Stratton.

 As a Clinical Psychologist I am trained to doctoral level to deliver researched and evidence-based therapy.
 My doctoral training, plus additional training I have undertaken includes a range of evidence based therapies such as Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Compassion Focused Therapy (CFT), and systemic approaches.
+As well as 'gold-standard’ approaches to diagnosing Autism such as ADOS-2.

 Aside from my private work, I work as an NHS Senior-Psychologist and Clinical supervisor.
 In addition, I guest lecture on the Doctoral Clinical Psychology course for two universities, as well as participate in clinical interviews helping to source future Psychologists.
 My academic and supervisory roles help ensure my clinical knowledge is up to date.